superchaoo/chaoyang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a Ph.D student, Department of Electrical and Eletronic Engineering, Faculty of Engineering, The Hong Kong Polytechnic University (PolyU)🇭🇰.
-My chief supervisor is <a href="https://sites.google.com/view/kongaiklee"> Dr. Kong Aik LEE </a> and co-supervisor is <a href="http://www.eie.polyu.edu.hk/~mwmak/">Prof.Man-Wai Mak</a>.
+My chief supervisor is <a href="https://sites.google.com/view/kongaiklee"> Dr. Kong Aik LEE </a> and co-supervisor is <a href="http://www.eie.polyu.edu.hk/~mwmak/">Prof. Man-Wai Mak</a>.
 I recived my Master's Degree in College of Intellgence and Computing, Tianjin University, supervised by <a href="https://cic.tju.edu.cn/faculty/wanglongbiao/wang.html">Prof. Longbiao WANG</a>, and recived my Bachelor's Degree in School of Computer Science and Technology, Tiangong University.
 In my third year as an undergraduate, I was fortunate to have the opportunity to study under <a href='https://scholar.google.com.hk/citations?user=g9oFBgMAAAAJ&hl=zh-CN&oi=sra'>Dr. Ding Liu</a>, who is an excellent teacher, guiding me to the academic path.

 My research interest includes Speech Separation, Text to Speech and Speaker-related tasks, such as Speaker Verification, Anti-spoofing and Voice Anonymization.